Ransom, Redistribution, Regulation and Rationing

 Published by the Liberal Institute in partnership with Medicine & Liberty, this work shows paths to move health care away from over regulation to responsibility and choice.
 A full page of Swiss financial daily l'AGEFI quotes a chapter of the book.

-AAPS 71st Annual Meeting The Association of American Physicians and Surgeon's annual meetings bring together physicians at the front line of the battle to free American medicine from destruction by third parties
+AAPS 71st Annual Meeting The Association of Americsn Physicians and Surgeon's annual meeting will bring together physicians at the front line of the battle to free American medicine from destruction by third parties.

 LAUSANNE Clinique Bois-Cerf Nov 5, 2013

 Liberal Institute conference "Healthcare at a Crossroads: Liberty or Regulation" To feature: Cedric Bossart, Yves Seydoux and Alphonse Crespo.